snowplow-archive/snowplow.github.com/_posts/2015-01-18-modeling-events-through-entity-snapshotting.md

 }]);
 {% endhighlight %}

 Leaving aside the language of "custom contexts", what we are doing here is recording the state of two entities - our web page and our user - at the exact moment of our page view event.
 These are entity snapshots in all but name.

-In the next section, let's reconcile this new idea of entity snapshots with our earlier event grammar.
+In the next section, we will reconcile this new idea of entity snapshots with our earlier event grammar.

 <div class="html">
 <h2><a name="revised-event-grammar">5.
 A revised event grammar</a></h2>